SONiC Capabilities: Empowering Networks with Open-Source Solutions

 DASH’s documentation [2] contains comprehensive information on use cases, reference test bed structure, DASH API definitions, scaling and performance requirements, configuration examples, and references to recommended test frameworks.

-sonic-mgmt is a good option for system or end-to-end feature testing with the broadest coverage included.
+SONiC-mgmt is a good option for system or end-to-end feature testing with the broadest coverage included.
 Still, it requires the product to run the entire SONiC-DASH control plane infrastructure (available at the later stages of DASH integration).
 At the early stages, when only libsai implementation is available, the SAI-PTF framework is a common testing approach.

 Both frameworks use PTF, a scapy-based software traffic generator, whose major limitation is not meeting scaling and performance requirements of DASH.
 At the same time, neither of the frameworks provides coverage for new DASH APIs and scenarios.
 The most important gaps in the available test tools are: